22. AGX Vehicle

 Enable Hinge Range

-Enable/disable hinge range between track nodes to define how the track may bend.
+Enable or disable hinge range between track nodes to define how the track may bend.
+This parameter is only used in the Full-DOF Track Model.

 true